 Despite the lackluster performance, Gordon holds on to the slightest lead over Earnhardt Jr.

-Overall, the Power Rankings top five remains unchanged following this weekend’s race at Watkins Glen.
+Overall, the NASCAR Power Rankings top five remains unchanged following the race at Watkins Glen.

 Next up: Pure Michigan 400 August 17th at 1:00 pm ET